piyushpatel2005/Python/lessons/strings.md

 If you use an index that doesn't exist in the string, Python raises IndexError

+Similarly, Strings are actually list of characters, so we can also check whether a substring exists in a string.

 - To find if the word or character exists in a string.

 ```python